AliToori/NBCSportsScraper/README.md

-# NBCBot: NBC Sports Headlines Scraper
+# NBCSportsScraper: NBC Sports Headlines Scraper

-NBCBot is a custom scraper-bot for retrieving headlines from www.nbcsports.com, updating it and uploading to a Google Sheet to be easily accessible.
+NBCSportsScraper is a custom scraper-bot for retrieving headlines from www.nbcsports.com, updating it and uploading to a Google Sheet to be easily accessible.

 *******************************************************************************************